 PhD Program Overview

 The San José State University School of Information offers the Gateway PhD program in partnership with Manchester Metropolitan University in Manchester, England.
-Faculty members from the SJSU School of Information serve as associate supervisors of the doctoral students and provide coordination of the Gateway PhD program.
+Faculty members from the SJSU School of Information serve as associate supervisors of the post-graduate researchers and provide coordination of the Gateway PhD program.
 The PhD degree in Library and Information Management is granted by Manchester Met, and students in the program are enrolled at and pay tuition and fees to Manchester Met.
 Students are required to attend monthly cohort meetings via Zoom and an annual weeklong research workshop held in San José, California.

 Doctoral students can move through the Gateway PhD program on a part-time basis.
 The expected duration for completing the part-time PhD program is six years.
 However, the doctoral program is flexible and can be completed in a minimum of 48 months and a maximum of 84 months.
 Assessment for the doctoral degree is based on a program of supervised research and investigation, culminating in a thesis.
 A program timeline is detailed below.